***COURSE COMPLETED UPDATED TO INCLUDE NEW QUESTIONS FROM VERSION 3.1 OF THE TEST***

 At coursetake, our mission is to give students and professionals a world class education on preparing for the workforce.

 WE DO THAT BY CREATING HIGH QUALITY CURATED INTERVIEW AND CAREER PREPARATION COURSES THAT SPECIFICALLY USE A STEP-BY-STEP TEACHING APPROACH.
+OUR FOCUS IS COMPANY AND JOB TITLE SPECIFIC INTERVIEW PREPARATION.

 Whether you are a student looking to start your career or an experienced professional looking to switch jobs, whether outside or within your current organization, we have something for you at coursetake.